caadams4/pilgrimage-writeup/Pilgrimage.md

 2. change directories to the cloned folder then execute `cargo run "/desired/file`
 3. Upload to shrinker website
 4. Download resized image
-5. execute 'identify -verbose filename-here.png'
+5. execute shell command `identify -verbose downloaded-image.png`
 6. Convert hex of the resized image body to ascii

 Note: Rust is required to run this exploit - install with: `curl https://sh.rustup.rs -sSf | sh`